With the Premier League campaign completed, Ladbrokes assesses every team's season, giving grades based on expectations and performance.

 Southampton

-The third and final team to be promoted from the Championship last season, Southampton have found the top flight even more difficult than they would've imagined, with the Saints still on track to record one of the lowest Premier League points hauls of all time.
+The third and final team to be promoted from the Championship last season, Southampton have found the top flight even more difficult than they would've imagined, with the Saints recording one of the lowest Premier League points hauls of all time.

-With just two wins all season, Southampton are firmly rooted to the bottom of the table and have already been relegated to the Championship, with Ivan Juric also leaving his role as manager after their fate was confirmed.
+With just two wins all season, Southampton were firmly rooted to the bottom of the table and had been relegated to the Championship very early, with Ivan Juric also leaving his role as manager after their fate was confirmed.
 They will hope for a more positive campaign in the second tier next season after confirming Will Still as their new boss.

 Grade: F